Quick Links

 What Causes Basal Cell Carcinoma?

-Basal cell carcinoma is typically caused by damage from UV rays.
+Superficial basal cell carcinoma is typically caused by damage from ultraviolet radiation.
 This is a result of excess sun exposure or indoor tanning over time.
 In less common cases, basal cell carcinoma may be caused by radiation therapy, exposure to toxins such as arsenic, or genetic diseases.
+It often grows on sun exposed skin, such as on the face, arms, shoulders, and neck.

-Several risk factors may increase your likelihood of developing basal cell carcinoma.
+Several risk factors may increase your likelihood of developing malignant nonmelanoma skin tumors such as basal cell carcinoma.
 These include:

 - Frequent sun exposure over time